alison-love/12-NoSQL-challenge/README.md

 Part 2: Update the Database

 Objectives:
-- Add New Restaurant: Insert a new restaurant "Penang Flavours" into the establishments collection.
+- Insert a new restaurant "Penang Flavours" into the establishments collection.
 - Update Business Type ID: Locate and update the BusinessTypeID for "Restaurant/Cafe/Canteen".
 Update "Panang Flavors" to reflect this business type.
-- Remove Establishments in Dover: Identify and delete establishments associated with the Dover Local Authority.
+- Identify and delete establishments associated with the Dover Local Authority.
-- Data Type Conversion: Convert latitude, longitude, and RatingValue to appropriate numeric types using update_many.
+- Convert latitude, longitude, and RatingValue to appropriate numeric types using update_many.

 Part 3: Exploratory Analysis